jinman36/reading_notes_301/Readings/reading_06.md

 1. [An Introduction to Node.js on sitepoint.com](https://www.sitepoint.com/an-introduction-to-node-js/)

 - What is node.js?
-  - Node.js and npm are build tools for various js applicaitons
+  - Node.js and npm are build tools for various js applications

 - In your own words, what is Chrome’s V8 JavaScript Engine?
-  - The google V8 engine is what allows browsers to compile JS code within th ebrowser by allowing the browser to compile JS directly to code that can be interpreted by your computer to execute.
+  - The google V8 engine is what allows browsers to compile JS code within the browser by allowing the browser to compile JS directly to code that can be interpreted by your computer to execute.

 - What does it mean that node is a JavaScript runtime?
   - this refers to where your code is executed, for chrome it is using the google V* described above - Mozilla uses Spidermonkey, etc..